Square Drive Screw FAQ

 Can I use my cordless screwdriver or electric drill to drive them?

-Check out our Selection of Driver Bits
+Check out our selection of Driver Bits

 If they’re so good, why haven’t I heard of them before?

 This Square Drive Recess was invented by P.L.
 Robertson (founder of Robertson, Inc.) in 1908 and was the first production fastener with an internal recess.
 He was a brilliant toolmaker that injured his hand while driving a slotted screw and started developing a better recess.
 They have been used extensively in US commercial furniture manufacturing and the mobile home industry since the 1950’s.
 McFeely’s began making them available to small cabinet shops and recreational woodworkers in the early 1980’s.
-Since then, woodworkers worldwide know the benefits of Square Drive Screws, and they are now fast becoming the preferred drive type.
+Since then, woodworkers worldwide have known the benefits of Square Drive Screws, and they are now fast becoming the preferred drive type.

 Tell Me One Reason Why They Beat My Regular Screws

 We’ll tell you seven!
-But try them for yourself and we’ll bet that you come up with some of your own!
+But try them for yourself, and we’ll bet that you come up with some of your own!

 1. Square Recess provides maximum driving torque — reduces driver bit “cam-out”.